Intermediate State Formation of Topologically Associated Chromatin Domains using Quantum Annealing: Methods

 \begin{enumerate} \item Start with a random model state. \item Randomly select the incidence of the model.
 One variable is selected for a potential update, in line with a typical Metropolis scheme. \item Compute the energy difference $\Delta E$ resulting from flipping the selected incidence variable.
 This step quantifies how the configuration's energy would change if the variable were flipped. \item Update the variable with probability $P = e^{-\beta \Delta E}$ if $\Delta E \geq 0$, and with $P = 1$ if $\Delta E < 0$.
 Energy-lowering moves are always accepted; energy-increasing ones are accepted with a probability based on $\Delta E$. \item Repeat steps 2–4 for $n_{\text{steps}}$ iterations.
 The process continues for a predefined number of steps to ensure adequate mixing of the state space. \end{enumerate}

-The learning progression for a typical optimization process of the iterative classical Boltzmann sampling is shown in Fig. \ref{fig:model:errors}.
-The parameters resulting from that learning process are shown in Fig. \ref{fig:model:parameters}.
-The frequency distribution of QUBO parameter strengths generated using this approach is shown in Fig \ref{fig:model:qubo_hist}.
+The learning progression for a typical optimization process of the iterative classical Boltzmann sampling is shown in Figure~ \ref{fig:model:errors}.
+The optimized parameters resulting from this learning process are shown in Figure~\ref{fig:model:parameters}.
+The frequency distribution of the QUBO parameter strengths generated using this approach is shown in Figure~\ref{fig:model:qubo_hist}.

-\section{Mapping on A Quantum Annealer}
+\subsection{Mapping on A Quantum Annealer}

 The D-Wave quantum processing unit (QPU) is designed to address combinatorial optimization problems by physically implementing the quantum annealing paradigm \cite{King:2022aa,king2024computational}.
-At its core, the QPU comprises a lattice of superconducting flux qubits, each constructed from Josephson-junction-based circuits.
+At its core, the QPU comprises a lattice of superconducting qubits with low error rate \cite{Ansari_2016,Ansari_2013,Xu_2024,McBroom_Carroll_2024,Xu_2026}, each constructed from Josephson-junction-based circuits.
 These circuits operate at millikelvin temperatures within a dilution refrigerator, a cryogenic environment that suppresses thermal noise and helps maintain quantum coherence \cite{yarkoni2022quantum}.
 To further reduce decoherence, the qubits are shielded against external electromagnetic interference, background radiation, and nonequilibrium quasiparticle poisoning \cite{ansari2013effect,ku2020suppression}.

 Quantum annealing on this platform encodes the optimization problem into the ground state of an Ising Hamiltonian or, equivalently, into a QUBO model.
 The physical layout of the qubits follows a predefined hardware topology, which specifies the permitted pairwise couplings and consequently restricts the class of problem graphs that can be directly embedded.
 The QUBO model of Eq. (\ref{eq.Hx}) can be mapped into the following quantum Ising model: